What makes you experts?

 Do you provide price breakdowns?

 We do not provide line item breakdowns of your trip price.
 There are two reasons for this.
 One, we are often working with local suppliers who bundle hotels and services into package prices.
 This is standard practice in many countries.
 And two, it can get unreasonably complicated and confusing.
 Behind a single trip price is a rat’s nest of exchange rates, reservation details and micro costs.
 We aren’t out to be sneaky; we are out to keep things simple and clear.
-Having said all of this, if you want us to explain the general breakdown of costs we are happy to do so, and we will always tell you what our Trip Planning Fee is.
+Having said all of this, if you want us to explain the general breakdown of costs we are happy to do so, and we will always engage with you to help you understand costs and how to maximise your trip spend.
 It’s important that you know you’re getting your money’s worth.

 What is your cancellation policy?